 About Me

-I started to work as a Post-Doc researcher in Engineering Fluid Dynamics research group since 1 November 2018.
-My project is to develop functional core-shell microparticles (e.g. particles with biologically degradable ”air-shell” ) by using a new technology, “In-air microfluidics”.
-I will also explore how those particles could be applied in the preservation of functionality and the targeted delivery of bioactive materials.
+Before working as an assistant professor, I worked as a postdoc on the topic of Fluid Dynamics for Functional Materials in EFD for 4 years.
+My project was to develop functional core-shell microparticles (e.g. particles with biologically degradable ”air-shell” ) by using a new technology, “In-air microfluidics”.
+My research in this project leads to several active research lines in the team.
+I collaborated with a UT spin-off company, IamFluidics, to explore how microparticles could be applied in the preservation of functionality and the targeted delivery of bioactive materials.

 Expertise